Mutton Keema Samosa

 Can I bake mutton keema samosa?

-Yes, absolutely! if you want to avoid fried food, then you can bake the keema samosa in the oven.
-Line a parchment paper on a baking tray and place the keema samosa on it with a little distance in between.
+Yes, absolutely!
+You can bake the keema samosa in the oven to avoid fried food.
+Line a baking tray with parchment paper and place the keema samosa on it with a little distance in between.

 Can I air fry keema samosa?

 Yes, you can!
-Preheat the air fryer for 5 minutes.
-Brush the oil on the samosa and line them in a single layer in the air fryer basket.
-Air fry at 180 degrees C for 20-22 minutes.
-(Turn them midway)
+Preheat the air fryer at 360°F (180°C) for 5 minutes.
+Brush the samosa with a little oil and arrange them in a single layer in the air fryer basket.
+Air fry for 20-22 minutes or until nicely browned and crispy.
+Turn them midway for even frying.

 Serving Suggestions

-Serve it as a snack or an appetizer with Mint Coriander Chutney or Tomato Ketchup.
+Serve it as a snack or an appetizer with Tamarind Chutney, Green Chutney, or Tomato Ketchup.

 It can also be served as a side dish with Chicken Biryani, Mutton Biryani, or a delicious Bhuna Gosht, Mutton Korma, and Phulka.